 - Go over the entire drawing to make sure the colours are bold and completely cover the paper.

-Art should only be one part of your overall learning about Remembrance Day and while poppies are the universal symbol of peace, they make beautiful are any time of year.
+Art should only be one part of your overall learning about Remembrance Day and while poppies are the universal symbol of peace, they make beautiful art any time of year.
+If you are looking for a project that isn’t a poppy, check out How to Create Memorable Remembrance Day Art Projects.

 We love to read books to our students while they work.
 It keeps the noise level down and our students love to listen to us read.
 Check out Books for Remembrance Day for some books you can use to deepen your students’ understanding of this important observance.

 Did you try any of these projects with your students?
 What worked?
 What else have you tried?
-Leave us a comment below.
+Leave us a comment below or tag us on Instagram @brainninjastpt because we’d love to see them.